MaastrichtU-IDS/d2s-docs/docs/services-triplestores.md

 > See [Ontotext GraphDB documentation](http://graphdb.ontotext.com/documentation/) for more details.

-> [Obtain a license](https://www.ontotext.com/products/graphdb/graphdb-enterprise/) to easily deploy Ontotext GraphDB using the [official DockerHub image 📜](https://hub.docker.com/r/ontotext/graphdb/)
+> [Obtain a license 📜](https://www.ontotext.com/products/graphdb/graphdb-enterprise/) for more features such as performance improvement, easy deployment using the [official DockerHub image](https://hub.docker.com/r/ontotext/graphdb/) or distributed deployment on multiple nodes with Kubernetes.

 ---